shaunlebron/hammock/README.md

 ## Using hammock

-You can perform such data transformations using __hammock__:

-(If you want to follow along from a REPL, do the following):
+The following examples can be run from a REPL:

 ```
 $ ./scripts/compile_cljsc   # one-time only